knative/build/tekton-proposal.md

 ### Tekton Pipelines

-[Tekton Pipelines (currently `knative/build-pipeline`)](https://github.com/knative/build-pipeline] should continue its move to a new GitHub org, to `github.com/tektoncd/pipeline`.
+[`github.com/knative/build-pipeline`](https://github.com/knative/build-pipeline] should continue its move to a new GitHub org, to `github.com/tektoncd/pipeline`.

 Its charter and roadmap should continue to focus on building infrastructure to run CI/CD workloads, including triggering, workflow, resources, retries, the works.
 It should not focus on enabling better serverless deployments specifically, but better continuous deployments to any target generally.